 Suing the Other Driver Personally

-If negotiations with an insurance company do not progress to a fair settlement or the at-fault driver has no insurance, you most likely will have to consider suing the at-fault driver to receive compensation.
+Negotiations with an insurance company might not progress to a fair settlement.
+Sometimes, the at-fault driver has no insurance.
+You will likely have to consider suing the at-fault driver to receive compensation.
 If you decide to file a lawsuit, consider that your time to do so may be limited.

 In California, motorcycle accident victims generally have two years to file a personal injury lawsuit, according to the California Code of Civil Procedure (CCP) §335.1.
 If you have already spent a considerable amount of time recovering from your injuries and arguing with an insurance company over a fair settlement, you may wish to act immediately.